Mike Simpson: 2010

 In the Republican primary, Simpson defeated Chick Heileson of Iona and Russ Mathews of Idaho Falls.

 Simpson defeated Democratic nominee Mike Crawford and Independent candidate Brian Schad with 68.8% of the vote.

 2012

 In the Republican primary, Simpson defeated Chick Helieson with 69.6% of the vote.
-He defeated Democratic nominee Nicole LeFavour with 65.1% of the vote.
+He defeated Democratic state senator Nicole LeFavour with 65.1% of the vote in the general election.

 2014

 In the Republican primary, Simpson defeated lawyer Bryan Smith with 61.8% of the vote.
 He defeated former congressman Richard H. Stallings in the general election with 61.4% of the vote.

 2016

 In the Republican primary, Simpson defeated perennial candidate Lisa Marie with 73% of the vote.
 He defeated Jennifer Martinez and Anthony Tomkins in the general election with 62.9% of the vote.